sophiahjli/MitoRiboSeq/README.md

     git clone <repo> <dir>
     cd <dir>
     ```
+** show it more clear how to clone this MitoRiboSeq to a local

 2. Input data

-    BAM files are recommended to be stored in `data/mapping`.
+    The FASTQ data from the sequencer can be stored in `data/fastq` in fastq.gz format.
 After each steps, corresponding data will be stored in subfolders under `data` for clean organization.
+If several samples were pooled in sequencing, barcode splitting is required as each file is considered an independent sample.

+**Maybe add a barcode splitting guide here

 3. Edit configuration files as needed